CloudVE/cloudbridge/docs/topics/testing.rst

 Specific environment
 ~~~~~~~~~~~~~~~~~~~~
 If you’d like to run the tests on a specific environment only, say Python 2.7,
 use a command like this: ``tox -e py27``.
-Alternativley, to use your default
+Alternatively, to use your default
 python, you can also run the test command directly ``python setup.py test``.

 Select infrastructure